senner007/Music-theory-quiz/Readme.md

 - provide links to free theory resources
 - add secondary dominants roman numeral lookup for minor keys key info
 - reuse trichord to play tetrachord, add options for harmonic playing, random order
-- guess trichord over major/minor
+- determine trichord over major/minor
 - refactor transposition logic
 - refactor table creation logic
 - indicate when and how the melody is modulating and display in solfege tables.